 A good PMIS will collect all project data and information from various sources, spreadsheets, and systems to be the one source for all project data for the project management team.
-Sometimes individuals will incorrectly picture a document center as a project management information system, however it should be much more than a collection of project files and documents.
+Sometimes individuals will incorrectly picture a document center as a project management information system, however, it should be much more than a collection of project files and documents.

 The 6 Key PMIS Features & Functions

-Requirements for selecting a PMIS will vary depending upon an organization’s operational requirements.
+Requirements for selecting a PMIS will vary depending on an organization’s operational requirements.
 Likewise, most project management information systems differ in scope, design, and offered features, but it is important when choosing a PMIS system that it at least has the following six features and capabilities:

 - Planning & Scheduling